-SUBJECT: Draft Landmarks Ordinance
+SUBJECT: Landmarks Ordinance

-On behalf of the Ordinance Committee of the Madison Alliance for Historic Preservation, I am pleased to offer you a complete proposed redraft of the City's current landmarks ordinance.
-A copy of the proposed redraft, with "plain language summary," is attached.
+On behalf of the Ordinance Committee of the Madison Alliance for Historic Preservation, I am submitting a slightly revised update to our proposed Landmarks Ordinance.
+This draft refines portions of the text and "plain language summary," and makes a few minor substantive changes.